GSA/challenges-and-prizes/_historical-challenges/new-concepts-for-remote-fish-detection.md

   Register Notice</a> for full details</li>  </ul>  After the Challenge deadline, the Seeker will evaluate the submissions  and make a decision with regards to the Winning Solution(s).
-All Solvers that submitted a proposal will be notified on the status of their submissions; however, <strong><u>no detailed evaluation of individual submissions will be provided</u></strong>.
-Decisions by the Seeker cannot be contested.    &nbsp;    &nbsp;
+All Solvers that submitted a proposal will be notified on the status of their submissions; however, no detailed evaluation of individual submissions will be provided. </p><p>Decisions by the Seeker cannot be contested.</p>
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []